Dishoungh/cpu/README.md

 <ins>RAM Block</ins>

-I will create a RAM block submodule that I will implement address decoding for.
-In this submodule, there are 7 inputs and 1 output.
+I will create a RAM block submodule that will I will split the addressing for.
+In this RAM block, there are 8 inputs and 1 output.

 - Inputs
+	- Unsigned0_Signed1: This will be an input to the bit extenders.
+In these, I can choose to either zero extend or "one" extend the output.
+If I choose the "sign mode" on the bit extenders, it will sign extend if I choose load a byte unsigned.
+If I choose the "input mode" on the bit extenders, it will blindly one or zero extend depending on the input.
+If I want it to correctly load a byte/half word signed or unsigned with the correct extension, I need to AND the unsigned/signed input flag with the **most significant bit** of the respective data output.
+That's why I included AND gates at the bit extenders.
 	- Enable: This will enable either the loading or storing modes of the RAM block.
 	- Load: This will flag the RAM modules in the RAM block to output data.
 	- Store: This will flag the RAM modules in the RAM block to save data from the "Data_In" input.